userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 #### Service environment variables

+Use @ref pytest_userver.plugins.service.service_env "service_env" fixture
-Use this fixture to provide extra environment variables for your service:
+to provide extra environment variables for your service:

 @snippet samples/redis_service/tests/conftest.py service_env

 #### Extra client dependencies

+Use @ref pytest_userver.plugins.service_client.client_deps "client_deps" fixture
-Use this fixture to provide extra fixtures that your service depends on:
+to provide extra fixtures that your service depends on:

 @snippet samples/postgres_service/tests/conftest.py client_deps

 #### Mockserver

 [Mockserver](https://yandex.github.io/yandex-taxi-testsuite/mockserver/) allows to mock external HTTP handlers.
-It starts its own HTTP server that receives HTTP traffic from service being tested.
+It starts its own HTTP server that receives HTTP traffic from the service being tested.
 And allows to install custom HTTP handlers within testsuite.
 In order to use it all HTTP clients must be pointed to mockserver address.